Welcome

 Thus, red is not "in" an apple.
 The surface of the apple is reflecting the wavelengths we see as red and absorbing all the rest.
 An object appears white when it reflects all wavelengths and black when it absorbs them all.

-Red, green and blue are the additive primary colors of the color spectrum.
+Color is made up of red, green and blue lightRed, green and blue are the additive primary colors of the color spectrum.
 Combining balanced amounts of red, green and blue lights also produces pure white.
 By varying the amount of red, green and blue light, all of the colors in the visible spectrum can be produced.

 Considered to be part of the brain itself, the retina is covered by millions of light-sensitive cells, some shaped like rods and some like cones.
 These receptors process the light into nerve impulses and pass them along to the cortex of the brain via the optic nerve.